jblindsay/whitebox-tools/readme.txt

 - Added initial support for getting projection ESPG and WKT info from LAS files and GeoTiff data.
 This is the start of a more fullsome approach to handling spatial reference system information in the library.
+- Fixed a bug in saving Shapefile m and z data.

 Version 0.9.0 (22-08-2018)
 - Added the following tools: